-Students are introduced to the field of apparel with the elements of design, basic clothing construction, and the impact of marketing on clothing choices.
-Students also learn the basics of interior design, which includes the basic principles of design, managing living spaces, and learning how sustainable design impacts housing.
-Exploring Personal Finance and Hospitality (9-week course FY132Y0)
+Examine the field of apparel by exploring the elements of design, basic clothing construction, and the impact of marketing on clothing choices.
+Characterize the basics of interior design, including the basic principles of design.
+Practice managing living spaces and learn how sustainable design impacts housing.
+Gain the knowledge and skills for careers in apparel, textile, and interior design.